-- a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - d) expand convenient access to: - i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs;
+a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities;

+b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes;

+c) provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes;

+d) expand convenient access to:

+i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation;

+ii. public service facilities, co-located and integrated in community hubs;

-- iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and - iv. healthy, local, and affordable food options, including through urban agriculture; - e) provide for a more compact built form and a vibrant public realm, including public open spaces; - f) mitigate and adapt to the impacts of a changing climate, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and - g) integrate green infrastructure and appropriate low impact development.
+iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and iv. healthy, local, and affordable food options, including through urban agriculture; e) provide for a more compact built form and a vibrant public realm, including public open spaces;

+f) mitigate and adapt to the impacts of a changing climate, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and an integrate green infractructure and expressions have been appreciated by the second second g) integrate green infrastructure and appropriate low impact development.